crystalidea/macdeployqt-universal/README.md

 This article explains how we at CrystalIDEA are currently deploying macOS versions of [our apps](https://crystalidea.com/).
 We hope that it can be useful for other indie developers who are still on Qt 5.15 LTS for various reasons (e.g. Windows 7 & macOS 10.13 support).
 Qt started supporting universal builds in Qt 6.2, let's hope it will be back-ported to 5.15 LTS.
 [QTBUG-85279](https://bugreports.qt.io/browse/QTBUG-85279)

-The build process takes place on Intel machine: currently we're using macOS 10.15.7 (Catalina) and XCode 12.4.
+The build process takes place on Intel machine: currently we're using macOS 10.15 (Catalina), Qt Creator 5 and XCode 12.
 You can still use the latest available Qt 5.15.2 with some custom [macOS-related patches](https://github.com/crystalidea/qt-build-tools/tree/master/5.15.2) applied.
-If you own a commercial license it's better to use the latest 5.15.5 where all those issues and many others were fixed.
+If you own a commercial license please use the latest 5.15.6 where all those issues and many others were fixed.

 **Disclaimer**: the described process is unlikely to be optimal, any improvement ideas and comments are welcome.